MRA eyes water projects to aid in redevelopment

 The agreement comes as MRA focuses on filling gaps in the city's water system to aid in redevelopment and bring more sidewalks to areas that are lacking.

-“We can work more efficiency with Public Works to oversee infrastructure projects in urban renewal districts,” said Jil Dunn, a project manager with MRA.
+“We can work more efficiently with Public Works to oversee infrastructure projects in urban renewal districts,” said Jil Dunn, a project manager with MRA.
 “We do water main projects and sidewalk infill projects in these districts.
 But partnering makes sense because they (Public Works) do this work all the time.”

 Public Works and MRA both tackle water and sidewalk projects but, in the past, both agencies maintained separate agreements covering project oversight and construction services, among other things.